Paralegent AI

 Where do the agents run and who controls them?

 All agents run in your own cloud environment — Azure, AWS, or Google Cloud.
 The deployed system is yours permanently as a one-time licensed asset.
-Your contracts and rulebook never leave your infrastructure.
+Your contracts and playbook never leave your infrastructure.
 You use your own LLM API keys and your own compute.
 There is no shared multi-tenant environment and no vendor-hosted processing.